tournepivoine/shinpokered-fr/README.md

 - Viridian Gym now has a minor new area once you make Giovanni leave.
 - Various Move Tutors from FireRed and LeafGreen have been distributed around the region, instead giving their respective TMs.
 - The S.S.
 Anne now returns after getting the Marsh Badge and features trades for Galarian forms & Evolutions, as well as Paldean Tauros.
 - The healer from the S.S.
 Anne is now featured in the rightmost room on 1F.
+It works identically to in FRLG.
 - A few existing areas have unique palettes to make them stand out:
 	- The Game Corner has a new palette, meant to reflect the bright, exciting colours that casinos and pachinko parlours tend to have.
 	- The Seafoam Islands have a cyan-coloured palette to make it seem more like an ice cave.
 Lorelei's room also has it.